 "Jove"

-Novel published by RoundFire Books - June 30th 2026
+Novel published by Collective Ink - RoundFire Books - June 30th 2026

 Ron Eldon answers a call telling him one of his agents is dead, jumped from Clifton Suspension Bridge in Bristol.
 Ron is a semi-retired MI5 agent, the news hits hard, because this time the agent was his daughter.
 How his daughter died is somehow wrapped up in a meeting Ron had with a Russian agent twenty years ago.
 Who hated her enough to kill her, or did her investigations lead her to a tragic end?